-We're passionate about ensuring excellent care for all in the borough and are constantly working with our care providers to help achieve this together.
+We're passionate about ensuring excellent care for everyone in the borough and are constantly working with our care providers to help achieve this together.

-- Speak up - Give people who work in care and care providers the credit they deserve
+- Speak up - Give people who work in care and care providers a thank you

 - Speak out - Raise your questions or concerns.